FUNDING OPPORTUNITY

 Intermodal transport offers opportunities for urban mobility and freight but faces challenges such as route planning, data integration, and varied regulations across transport modes.
 Addressing these challenges requires coordination, standardisation, and collaboration among stakeholders.
 Advanced technologies, including AI and blockchain, combined with space-based capabilities, can innovate processes and enhance the efficiency of intermodal systems, contributing to the decarbonisation of freight transport and overall supply chain effectiveness.

-The following topics are relevant to this fixed call for proposals, along with examples of potential applications that could be proposed.
+The following topics are relevant to this opportunity, along with examples of potential applications that could be proposed.
 However, these topics are not exhaustive.

 TOPICS OF RELEVANCE